 Australia Pushes for B2B e-Invoicing

 The Australian Government (Department of Treasury) recently took initiative with the Business eInvoicing Right (BER) to push for the adoption of Business-to-Business (B2B) eInvoicing in Australia.
 Gradually, all companies will be able to request their trading partners to send them e-Invoices in the Peppol format.
 The objective of the BER initiative is to gradually introduce the obligatory use of e-Invoicing among Australian companies based on their size.

 Following this consultation, the Government has invested a further $15.3 million to enhance the value of e-Invoicing for businesses and increase business awareness and adoption.

 The funding will support the Treasury and the Australian Peppol Authority to:

-- Work with payment providers to integrate e-Invoicing into the main payment methods used by business,
+- Work with payment providers to integrate e-Invoicing into the main payment methods used by businesses,

 - Deliver educational activities to raise business awareness of e-Invoicing,